 We use many fresh ingredients including fresh fruits where we endeavour to use as much of the fruits as we can, however we cannot always use the whole fruit.
 We commercially compost any of our food waste reducing the amount of greenhouse gases produced by food waste ending up at landfill.

 We also opt to use biodegradable or compostable options for product like piping bags and other consumables in our factory.
 Thankfully there is very little consumables required for chocolate production so our waste here is already limited.

-We committed to reducing waste in our packaging both in store and with our chocolate packaging.
+We are committed to reducing waste in our packaging both in store and with our chocolate packaging.

 In store we use 100% compostable packaging for our takeaway drinks and desserts.
 From coffee cups to spoons and straws, they’re all compostable through a commercial facility.
 We have compost bins in our stores where all your food scraps and takeaway packaging can be placed.
 These are then taken to our partners composting facility to create the soil used to grow the plants used to create the packaging.
 A complete 360 solution!